Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

 Choosing the best coffee beans for espresso isn’t as hard as you might think.
 In a previous article, I pointed out that there isn’t a particular espresso bean solely made for the purpose of espresso shots.
 Making the perfect espresso is reliant more on the coffee grind used as well as the roast.

-Most of the best coffee beans for espresso are a dark to medium roast, but lighter roasts can also be used (also known as a city roast), and these dark and medium roasts are generally the preferred among coffee drinkers.
-Dark to medium roasts are also the commonly used espresso bean of choice in most of the high street coffee shops.
+Most of the whole coffee beans for espresso are dark to medium roasts, but lighter roasts can also be used (known as a city roast).
+However, it’s the dark and medium roasts that are preferred among coffee drinkers.
+You’ll find that it’s the dark to medium roasts which are the most commonly used espresso bean of choice in high street coffee shops.

 Koffee Kult Coffee Beans (Dark Roast)

 If you’re looking for a dark roast for your espresso that hasn’t been over-roasted, leading to an oily bean, the Koffee Kult Dark Roast Coffee Beans have been excellent so far for me.
 They haven’t been over oily, and I manage to get a superb crema with the Koffee Kult Dark Roast every time.

 When you open the bag for the first time, you’ll notice that the coffee beans have just enough of a glossy shine, not wet or over oily, but they look like they’ve been sweating.
 This is precisely what you’re looking for when buying coffee beans for espresso.